To view information about cancer and COVID-19 in your language, see Cancer Australia’s FAQs.

 What is COVID-19 & how does it spread?

-COVID-19 is a is a flu-like virus which affects your lungs and airways.
+COVID-19 is a flu-like virus which affects your lungs and airways.
 It can be spread from person to person through respiratory secretions (coughing and sneezing).
 If you come in close contact with a person with COVID-19, you are at risk of contracting the virus from them.
-Close contact means face-to-face for at least 15 minutes or within the same enclosed space for at least two hours.
-This is why it’s very important to cover your coughs and sneezes, and distance yourself from others.
+Close contact means you are living with a person that has COVID–19 or you have been with a person that has COVID–19 for more than four hours.

 Why are people with cancer more vulnerable to COVID-19?